 The Union-Adanac Corridor extends from downtown Vancouver to Boundary Road and connects to Burnaby’s Francis Union Bikeway.
 It's one of the busiest bike routes in the city and a crucial part of our cycling network.

-We are planning to make changes at key locations between Gore Avenue and Kamloops Street to improve safety and comfort for people walking and cycling.
+We are making changes at key locations between Gore Avenue and Kamloops Street to improve safety and comfort for people walking and cycling.